 Open: 24/7 – You can climb the mountain at night to get in time to the top for sunrise and you can also camp at the top of the mountain.

 Admission: Everyone is obliged to register at the mountain house.
-You will receive a GPS which can be used to trace you in case of an emergency.
+You will receive a GPS that can be used to trace you in case of an emergency.
 The registration fee is determined by how far you want to climb.
 It will cost €20 to go all the way to the top.
 Taking a guide costs about €50 to €60 per person.

 If you prefer to take it easier and at the same time want to increase your chances of fantastic photographs in good weather you can choose to do a guided tour with an overnight stay on the mountain.